xli2522/Wave-Gauges-Mini-Wave-Tank/readme.txt

                                                          ^

 What Arduino board does:
-(1) pick up signal from wave probes,
+(1) picks up signal from wave probes,
-(2) write voltage value to series monitor with time stamp in the front and signal source signature behind,
+(2) writes voltage value to series monitor with time stamp in the front and signal source signature behind,
     separated by " ".
-(3) count the operation time
+(3) counts the operation time

 Note: Arduno does not compute wave height, as voltage-height conversion function changes every time depending on the 0 height level.
 To get height-time graph, related information needs to be entered into the python program

 What the Python program package does:
-(1) Load all the time, voltage, signal source information into lists
+(1) Loads all the time, voltage, signal source information into lists
     (each signal source has its own list).
-(2) Generate .txt files with time and voltage.
+(2) Generates .txt files with time and voltage.
-(3) Generate pictures of voltage as a function of time.
+(3) Generates pictures of voltage as a function of time.
 (4) Other data manipulation methods.

 *For programmers: You can chose to only inspect data from a specific time interval and generate pictures accordingly.